Is excessive menstrual pain interfering with your life?

 What are some natural options for the treatment of painful PCOS periods?

-- Vitamin E:?
-This vitamin has been shown to be effective in improving primary dysmenorrhea when taken a couple of days before menstruation and a couple of days following the onset of your period.
-A good dose to consider is 500 mg/daily.1
+- Vitamin E: This vitamin has been shown to be effective in improving primary dysmenorrhea when taken a couple of days before menstruation and a couple of days following the onset of your period.
+A good dose to consider is 500 mg/daily of mixed tocopherols.1

-There are some very effective non-medicinal therapies to relieve period pain which include:2
+Here are some very effective non-medical therapies to relieve period pain:2

 - Applying heat to your lower back and abdomen with a heating pad or hot water bottle